Abel Allen House: Description and history

-With a construction history that is believed to date back to the last decade of the 17th century, the 2 1/2-story wood-frame house is claimed to be the oldest building in Weston.
-The house was extensively rehabilitated in 1961, at which time the restorer identified at least six different phases of construction.
-The first was c.
-1696, in which a "half house" was built, three bays wide and two stories high, with a large chimney on one side.
-A lean-to section was added to this structure's rear c.
-1720.
+With a construction history dating back to the late 17th century, the house is believed to be the oldest building in Weston, Massachusetts.
+Although historically associated with Abel Allen, research by the Weston Historical Society in 2020 indicates the house was actually built by John Sawin Jr. on Lot 69 of the original Watertown "Farmlands" between 1696 and 1698.

-In about 1760, the house was greatly expanded, adding the two rooms on the east side of the chimney, as well as a two-story ell in the northeast.
-The older leanto section was rebuilt at this time.
-The final 18th century work was the addition of another shed addition to the northeast c.
-1790.
-Then, in 1929 the shed addition was removed and a two-story ell added to the north face.
-In 1961, the entire building was restored, and the 1929 ell was replaced with a modern construction.
+The house has undergone at least six major construction phases.
+The original structure built by Sawin was a "half house," three bays wide and two stories high.
+In 1731, John Sawin Jr.'s heirs sold the property to Ebenezer Allen (Abel Allen’s half-brother), after which it became associated with the Allen family.
+Around 1760, the housewright Thomas Rand performed an extensive reconstruction, expanding the home into its current form by adding rooms to the east and a two-story ell.

 In addition to its extensive architectural history, the building is notable for at least one of its occupants.
 Thomas Rand, who acquired the house in 1781 after it was confiscated from its Loyalist owner, was a soldier in the American Revolutionary War who served at the Battles of Lexington and Concord, and a housewright who worked on a number of municipal buildings.
 He also served on the town's board of selectmen during the Revolutionary War years, and filled other municipal offices as well.

 The house was listed on the National Register of Historic Places on January 9, 1978.